f0nzie/volve_eclipse_reservoir/README.md

 # First steps: the Volve reservoir dataset

-Last year Equinor release a huge dataset for the [Volve field](https://www.equinor.com/en/news/14jun2018-disclosing-volve-data.html).
+Last year Equinor release a huge dataset for the [Vodones lve field](https://www.equinor.com/en/news/14jun2018-disclosing-volve-data.html).
 Many terabytes of data, approximately 4298 gigabytes of it.